35mm slide scanning service

 cropped slide scan

 This applies to Kodak or Kodak compatible carousels only.
+For all other carousels or slide trays, stack slides as shown on the 35mm slide prep page.

 Click here to determine if your carousel is Kodak compatible.

-Click here for the Carousel Shipping Page
+Click here for the Carousel Shipping Page.